 There are literally hundreds dog food brands and dog food products commercially available.
-From dry dog food, to wet dog food, to premium dog food ….the list goes on!
+From dry dog food, to wet dog food, to premium, to grain free, to organic ….the list goes on!

 But, how do you know which brand or product will be the best dog food for German Shepherd dogs?
 How do you know what, and how much to feed your own German Shepherd?